 To consider papers for the Macelwane Award, the AMS Committee of Judges must receive the following:

-The above information must be post marked Applications accepted through 10 June 2016.
-Mail to: American Meteorological Society, Macelwane Award, 45 Beacon Street, Boston, MA 02108-3693.
 The evaluation of papers occurs during the summer.
-Announcement of the award recipient will be made in the fall of 2016.
+Announcement of the award recipient will be made August of 2023.